 Preview the section of the soundtrack that is heard during the scene above by clicking on the player below.

 Just then he noticed that the old truck had slipped out of gear and was rolling toward the edge of the cliff.
 As he grabs the bumper, desperate to save the items in light of his new-found understanding, he prays for strength to save it, and for Jesus to save him as well.
 As faith receives salvation, he is empowered and stops the truck, then hops in and takes back all the worship items.
-When he goes inside, he kneels at the altar, as the girl joins him, and he thanks the Lord for answering her prayer and giving him his sight, which is to say, opening the eyes of his heart.
+When he goes inside, he kneels at the altar, as the girl joins him, and he thanks the Lord for answering her prayer and giving him his sight, which is to say, opening the eyes of his heart to the Truth.

 Read some of the testimonials about the script from just a few of the many users: